-.
-What is FLUTD?
-And why is my cat suddenly peeing outside the box?
-Does my cat have a cat urinary blockage?
+Do you know the signs of a cat urinary blockage?
+Do you know about FLUTD?
+Maybe you’re puzzled why your cat suddenly pees outside the box?
+Does he have a cat urinary blockage?
 How can I stop my cat from peeing on the carpet?

 Feline Lower Urinary Tract Disorders (FLUTD)